raspberrypi/documentation/faqs/README.md

 ### My SD card seems to have stopped working.

 SD cards have a limited lifespan due to the way they work.
 Under most circumstances, they offer some years of use, but heavy file accessing, or using it as a swap drive, may reduce the SD card's lifespan considerably.
 Note that there are also fake capacity SD cards being sold that are likely to be unreliable.

-### My `.exe` file won't run!

-Most `.exe` files come from Windows and are compiled for the x86 processor architecture.
-These will not run on the Raspberry Pi, which uses an ARM processor architecture.
-A minority of `.exe` files, compiled from C# code or similar, actually use a Byte Code rather than a processor-specific instruction set, and therefore might work on the Pi if the correct Mono interpreter software is installed.

 ### I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC, it's not all there!